Wills

 Where to keep a will

-• at home.
-If you keep a copy at home it's a good idea to put it in an envelope that is clearly labelled.
-It is generally not a good idea to keep an original will at home as it can get damaged.
+If you keep a copy at home, it’s a good idea to keep it in an envelope that’s clearly labelled.

 Codicils

 A codicil must be signed by the person who made the will and be witnessed in the same way as the original will was witnessed.
-However, the witnesses do not have to be the same as for the original will.
+It does not need to be the same witness.

-There is no limit to how many codicils can be added to a will but they are only suitable for very straightforward changes.
-If a complicated change is involved, for example, because a main beneficiary has died, it is usually best to make a new will.
+There's no limit to how many codicils can be added to a will.
+You should only use them for `very straightforward changes.
+If a complicated change is needed, it's usually better to make a new will.

 Making a new will